 There are two forms of seborrhea: oily (oleosa) and dry (sicca).
-A combination of both is frequent.
+A combination of both types can also occur.
 A change in the amount and quality of the oily skin secretions (sebum) causes this condition.
-An imbalance between new and dying skin cells causes the flakes on your dog’s coat and excessive skin peeling.
+Excessive skin peeling and the flakes on your dog’s coat are caused by an imbalance between new and dying skin cells.

-Underlying conditions such as allergies, endocrine disorders, and dietary deficiencies are common.
+Underlying conditions such as allergies, endocrine disorders, and dietary deficiencies are often the cause of seborrhea.
 These conditions cause an imbalance of the skin's ecosystem leading to secondary seborrhea.

 Primary (inherited) seborrhea also exists.
-It affects young dogs of certain breeds including West Highland White Terriers, Dachshunds, Labrador Retrievers and others.
-In Shar Peis, primary seborrhoea is common in the body folds.
+It affects young dogs of certain breeds including West Highland White Terriers, Dachshunds, and others.
+In Shar Pei's, primary seborrhea is common in the body folds.

 Oily skin can be waxy or greasy.
 Often, dogs have a bad odor due to this excessive sebum production.

-With dry seborrhea, dandruff is more frequent and a lack of sebum irritates the skin.
+With dry seborrhea, a lack of sebum irritates the skin and dandruff is more frequent.
 Skin hyperpigmentation and hair loss are also common.

 Damage of the natural protective skin barrier can contribute to bacterial or yeast skin infections.
 Your dog's skin may also be itchy, leading to excessive scratching or licking.